 The Foundation has a lease for office space under a non-cancelable operating lease that will expire on May 31, 2023.
+During the year ended December 31, 2021, the Foundation signed a lease amendment that extended the lease to March 31, 2031.
 The lease contains escalation provisions for increases in operating expenses and real estate taxes.
-During 2020 and 2019, rent expense related to this lease was \$357,356 and \$348,821, respectively.
+During the years ended December 2021 and 2020, rent expense related to this lease was \$317,360 and \$357,356, respectively.